ai-mode/ai-mode-openai/README.md

 (setq ai-mode-openai--model-temperature 0.2)  ; Lower temperature for more focused responses (setq ai-mode-openai--default-max-tokens 2000)  ; Increase token limit
-(setq ai-mode-openai-request-timeout 120)  ; Extend timeout for complex requests
+(setq ai-mode-openai-request-timeout 120)  ; Extend timeout for complex requests (setq ai-mode-openai--completion-choices 1)  ; Number of completions to generate
 ```

 The backend handles all API communication, authentication, and response processing automatically, allowing you to focus on your work while benefiting from OpenAI's powerful language models.